Conducting Routine Animal Hygiene Tasks

 1. Practise hand hygiene by correctly washing your hands.

-2. Wear appropriate personal protective equipment (PPE) this may include gloves, apron appropriate footwear.
+2. Wear appropriate personal protective equipment (PPE).
+This may include gloves, aprons, and appropriate footwear.

 3. Check the animal for responsiveness and any bodily soiling- if the animal has soiled, it will need to be bathed.